Strike kills 50 at Ukraine rail station crowded with people - NewsBreak

 “They are waiting for a big battle.
 We saw shells that did not explode.
 It was horrifying,” she said.

-Morozova, 69, said only Russian television and radio was available.
+Morozova, 69, said only Russian television and radio were available.
 The Russians handed out humanitarian aid, she said, and filmed the distribution.

 The United Nations estimates that more than 4.3 million people have fled Ukraine since the war began and that more than 12 million people are stranded in areas under attack.UN assembly suspends Russia from top human rights body